What is Multiple Myeloma?

 How Do We Help Multiple Myeloma Patients?

 Massive Bio offers an independent cancer treatment analysis as well as free clinical trial matching for multiple myeloma patients.
-Our patient advocates work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.
+Our patient relations coordinators work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.

 We can also provide a comprehensive case analysis through our Virtual Tumor Board from cancer specialists.
 The Virtual Tumor Board (VTB) is comprised of highly specialized oncologists from nationally-recognized Cancer Centers of Excellence.
 In just 7-10 days after receiving your medical records, we can get you a treatment plan without having to travel far distances and use your valuable time.